 Linda served as the Executive Director of Reading Village from its inception in 2007 until 2017.
 In that time she built a program foundation based on critical thinking and continuous improvement.
 This solid foundation allowed Reading Village to maintain the integrity of its programs as it grew from six youth leaders reading to 300 children to over 100 youth and alumni reading to over 10,000 children, and from serving one community to partnering with five communities today.

 Recognizing that in order to ensure permanence in programs and impact, any organization must move beyond dependency on the Founder to secure a sustainable future, Linda began her transition from Executive Director to Board Member in 2017.
-Her vision, her passion and her perseverance transformed the standard approach to spreading literacy into an innovative, world-class program.
-Reading Village teaches critical thinking and leadership to young people while ensuring that they complete their secondary education, thus breaking the generational cycle of poverty.
+Her vision, her passion and her perseverance transformed the standard approach to spreading literacy into an innovative, world-class program, teaching young people to think critically, while ensuring that they complete their secondary education, breaking the generational cycle of poverty.